omphilejmatsobe/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 7. Function that encodes a string into 1337.
 8. Function that encodes a string using rot13.
 9. Function that prints an integer.
-10. <a href="doc:introduction" target="_blank">Introduction</a>
-11. Program that generates random valid passwords for the program 101-crackme

 ## Results :chart_with_upwards_trend: